Most people can stop self-isolating when both of these apply

-- you've had no fever for 5 days
+- You have had no fever for 5 days.

 If you tested positive because you are a close contact, you may have no symptoms.
 In this case, you can stop self-isolating 10 days from the date of your test.

 You do not need to be tested again unless you develop symptoms in the future or become a close contact.

 If you are caring for someone who has COVID-19 you need to restrict your movements for 17 days.

 You may have been tested because you have symptoms of COVID-19 and your test was negative (virus not detected).
 If so, continue to self-isolate until you have no symptoms for 48 hours.